PostHog/s3-export-plugin/README.md

 This plugin batches events in memory before uploading them to S3.
 The upload frequency (every minute) and maximum upload size (1 MB) can be configured after installing the plugin.

 You should make sure to keep these numbers reasonable to avoid running out of memory on your server.

+These values apply separately for each concurrent thread running in the plugin server.

+## Note about errors

+If you incorrectly configured your bucket or access roles, you will not get an error message.
+This will change once [this issue](https://github.com/PostHog/plugin-server/issues/72) is resolved.
+Thank you for your patience!